wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.11.5 =
+* [update] added security to all directories for misconfigured server protection
+* [update] added security to top of all templates
+* [tweak] changed some messages to respect new show available counts option
+* [tweak] cleaned up non-js version css

 = 1.11.4 =
 * [new] added global option to control display of the availability counts
 * [update] complete take over of db upgrade, so null are handled